elasticio/csv-component-v3/README.md

 #### Config Fields

 *   `Emit Behavior` - this selector configures output behavior of the component.
-If the option is `Fetch All` - the component emits an array of messages, otherwise (`Emit Individually`) - the component emits a message per row.
+If the option is `Fetch All` - the component emits an array of messages; `Emit Individually` - the component emits a message per row; `Emit Batch` - component will produce a series of message where each message has an array of max length equal to the `Batch Size`;

 #### Input Metadata